A History of Brampton Bierlow & West Melton

 The owners of Elsecar Heritage Centre recently announced plans to extend their heritage railway line through from its current terminus at Hemingfield to a new station at Cortonwood retail park, and rename it the "Coalfield Line".

-The parish continues to grow in population with new housing estates built on part of the former Colliery site and there are plans also to build on the site of the Ellis Comprehensive School.
+The parish continues to grow in population with new housing estates built on part of the former Colliery site and also on the former site of the Ellis Comprehensive School.